Open Accessibility Menu

 Outpatient Teaching

-• In continuity clinics, residents develop their own panel of patients for whom they become the primary care provider.
+• In continuity clinics, residents care for their own panel of patients for whom they become the primary care provider.

 • Preceptor involvement in the ambulatory setting is intense.
 There is one faculty preceptor per three to four residents during continuity clinics.

-• Collaborative practices have a 1:1 faculty-resident ratio and longitudinal relationship between faculty and resident.
+• Collaborative practices have a 1:1 faculty-resident ratio and allow for a longitudinal relationship between a subspecialty or primary care faculty and resident.